thephez/dips/DRAFT: Multi-Party Payout.md

 | scriptPayout | Script | Variable | Payee script (p2pkh/p2sh) |
 | payoutShareReward | uint_16 | 2 | A value from 0 to 10000 |

-To prove ownership of external collaterals masternode owner must set `payloadSig` of the ProRegTx to a valid signature which signs the following message:
+To prove ownership of external collaterals, masternode owners must sign the following message and use the resulting signature as the ProRegTx `payloadSig`:

 `<magicString><payoutSharesStr>|<operatorReward>|<ownerKeyAddress>|<votingKeyAddress>|<payloadHash>`

-where `payoutSharesStr` is
+Where `payoutSharesStr` is:

 `address(<payoutShares>[0].<scriptPayout>)>|<payoutShares>[0].<payoutShareReward>|...|address(<payoutShares>[n].<scriptPayout>)>|<payoutShares>[n].<payoutShareReward>`